SEAL-IIT-KGP/TWINSSE/disjunctive/README.md

 ---
 ### For generating metakeyword database **./database/util.h**

+This part is not fully automated yet.
+Thus, if required, change the following paramters.

 Change the follwing lines in [util.h](./database/utils.h) for a choice of plain database (note that, not the meta-databse information).

 ```C++